-A) Provide your contact info mation.
+and completely reported bejore completing this section, please also make sure you have read the prodey and completely reported of the application.
+A) Provide your contact information.
 Write your current B) Print and sign your name.
 Print C) Write today's date.
-D) Share children's racial and ethnic identities address in the fields provided l if this information is available.
-If the name of the adult signing the In the space provided, (optional).
-On the back of the application, we ask you to you have no permanent addr ess, this does not make your application and that person signs write today's date in share information about your children's race and children ineligible for free or reduced price school meals. in the box "Signature of adult." the box. ethnicity.
-This field is optional and does not affect your Sharing a phone number, em ail address, or both is optional, children's eligibility for free or reduced price school but helps us reach you quickl y if we need to contact you. meals.
+D) Share children's racial and ethnic identities address in the fields provided if this information is available. the name of the adult signing the In the space provided, (optional).
+On the back of the application, we ask you If you have no permanent address, this does not make your application and that person signs write today's date in to share information about your children's race and children ineligible for free or reduced price school meals. in the box "Signature of adult." the box. ethnicity.
+This field is optional and does not affect your Sharing a phone number, email address, or both is optional, and set Set children's eligibility for free or reduced price school but helps us reach you quickly if we need to contact you. meals.